LukachoLombardi/LAS/README.md

 - LAS::scheduleFunction: schedule a paramterless void function as an internal task with a variety of timing and repeat options
 - LAS::scheduleIn: A handy shortcut for simple scheduling of a function in x milliseconds
 - LAS::scheduleRepeated: shortcut for creating a simple repeated task
-- LAS::schedulerInit: Start LAS.
+- LAS::schedulerInit: <s>Start LAS</s>.
+Initialize LAS.
+Only needs a logger right now.
 You can pass an instance of arduLogger (or a wrapper for another logger following arduLoggers definition) or let LAS create one internally, if you prefer to use another logger for the rest of your project.
+- LAS::schedulerStart: actually starts LAS after successful initialization.
+Place first schedulings inbetween init and start.

 - ALL OF THE ABOVE FUNCTIONS ARE NOW AVAILABLE TO BE USED WITH CALLABLES AS WELL.
 - Simply derive a class from "Callable" and override the run method with your function, then pass an object as previously done as a pointer.
 You can also include environment variables or return pointers for your void function.
+- new: there's an overridable "onFinish" method now.
+No "onCreate" for now though, as actually running it on creation seems kind of pointless, and I don't really want to add another Task field to count ececutions done.

+What to expect in the future:
+- The abovementioned "onCreate" method will probably come sometime in the future
+- also I'm planning to optimize LAS a bit by cutting down on unused fields on non-repeating tasks.

-## Why did I even make this?
+## Why did I even make this and not just use an existing project?
+mostly for fun!
+This project really helped me in understanding some of C++'s low level concepts better.
+Also I prefer working with lightweight implementations I fully understand instead of immediately adapting an existing framework with lots of overhead.

-mostly for fun, secondly for an Arduino based robot project.
+This is also actively used for an Arduino based robot project (still very WIP):
 See [Philipp Räuchle](https://github.com/LukachoLombardi/PhilippRaeuchle) for more.